-- 12. In the case of a Bachelor's degree with honours, the classification will be based on an aggregate of: - a. the total weighted average for Level 5, weighted at 25%, plus the total weighted average for Level 6, weighted at 75%. - 13.
+- 10. In the case of a Bachelor's degree with honours, the classification will be based on an aggregate of: - a. the total weighted average for Level 5, weighted at 25%, plus the total weighted average for Level 6, weighted at 75%.
+The weighted averages at level 5 and 6 will exclude any pass or fail modules. - 11.
 Weighted averages for classification will be presented as whole numbers.